-3. Financial risk management
+3. Financial risk management and fair value of financial instruments

 (a) Financial risk factors

 The Group's activities expose it to a variety of financial risks: cash flow interest rate risk, credit risk, liquidity risk, price risk and foreign exchange risk.
 The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise the potential adverse effects on the Group's financial performance.